yoonmoonsick/dnd2024/README.md

   - As a Bonus action, you can expend 1 Ki-Point to touch a creature and restore a number of Hit Points equal to a roll of your Martial Arts die plus your Wisdom modifier.
 - Level 3: Implements of Mercy
   - You gain proficiency in the Insight and Medicine skills and proficiency with the Herbalism Kit.
-- Level 6: Physician’s Touch
+- Level 6: Physician's Touch
   - Your Hand of Harm and Hand of Healing improve, as detailed below.
 Hand of Harm.
 When you use Hand of Harm on a creature, you can also give that creature the Poisoned condition until the end of your next turn.
 Hand of Healing.
 When you use Hand of Healing, you can also end one of the following conditions on the creature you heal: Blinded, Paralyzed, Poisoned, or Stunned.
 - Level 11: Flurry of Healing and Harm
   - When you use Flurry of Blows, you can replace each of the Unarmed Strikes with a use of Hand of Healing without expending Ki-Points for the healing.
 In addition, when you make an Unarmed Strike with Flurry of Blows and deal damage, you can use Hand of Harm with that strike without expending a Ki-Point for Hand of Harm.
 You can still use Hand of Harm only once per turn.
 You can use these benefits a total number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a Long Rest.